sachinsu/sachinsu.github.io/content/posts/ELT.md

         select * from cnxtopstocks

         ```
-   Above model creates corresponding table in database.
+   Above model creates corresponding table in database (as such dbt abstracts changes to database from developer and manages it on its own).
 Note that model is marked `incremental` so that it doesn't overwrite the table on every run but rather incrementally applies changes.

 * Next step is to arrive at Weekly list of stocks to `buy` and even `sell` those which are lacking momentum.